zjorz/azure-docs/articles/active-directory/devices/hybrid-azuread-join-manual.md

 Windows current devices authenticate by using Integrated Windows Authentication to an active WS-Trust endpoint (either 1.3 or 2005 versions) hosted by the on-premises federation service.

 > [!NOTE]
-> When you're using AD FS, either **adfs/services/trust/13/windowstransport** or **adfs/services/trust/2005/windowstransport** must be enabled.
-If you're using the Web Authentication Proxy, also ensure that this endpoint is published through the proxy.
+> When you're using AD FS, either **adfs/services/trust/13/windowstransport** or **adfs/services/trust/2005/windowstransport** must be enabled as an intranet only facing endpoints.
+Both endpoints should NOT be exposed as extranet facing endpoints through the Web Application Proxy.
+Exposing them to extranet could allow requests against these endpoints to bypass lockout protections.
+These endpoints should therefore be disabled on the proxy (i.e. disabled from extranet) to protect AD account lockout.
+There is no known end user impact by disabling these endpoints on the proxy.
+More info available at https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/deployment/best-practices-securing-ad-fs#disable-ws-trust-windows-endpoints-on-the-proxy-ie-from-extranet
 You can see what endpoints are enabled through the AD FS management console under **Service** > **Endpoints**.
 >
 > If you don’t have AD FS as your on-premises federation service, follow the instructions from your vendor to make sure they support WS-Trust 1.3 or 2005 endpoints and that these are published through the Metadata Exchange file (MEX).